ChASE-library/ChASE/docs/usage.rst

   - set the parameter `approx_` to be ``true``: ``config.setApprox(true)``

-  - Solve the problems as: ``chase::Solve(&solver)``.
+  - solve the problems as: ``chase::Solve(&solver)``.

 .. note::

-  - When the parameter `approx_` is set to be ``false``, it means that the initial guess vectors are filled with random generated elements in normal distribution.
-It's ChASE responsibility to generate these random numbers, the users is required to provide a pre-allocated buffer for it.
+  - When the parameter `approx_` is set to be ``false``, it means that the initial guess vectors are filled with random numbers respecting to normal distribution.
+ChASE generate internally these numbers in parallel.

+  - The buffer to the initial guess vectors should be allocated externally by users.

-  - For distributed-memory ChASE with multiGPUs, these random numbers are generated in parallel on each GPU.
+  - For distributed-memory ChASE with GPUs, these random numbers are generated in parallel on GPUs.

 Performance Decorator
 -----------------------------

 A templated class ``PerformanceDecoratorChase<T>`` is also provided, which is able to record the performance of different numerical kernels in ChASE.
-ChASE is a derived class of the class ``Chase<T>``.
+This class is a derived class of the class ``Chase<T>``.
 It is quite simple to use it, and we give an example to show how to decorate a constructed instance of ChASE solver ``solver`` as follows: